Chiltern Court: Architecture and description

 Chiltern Court comprises seven storeys, a two-storey plinth with retail units on the ground floor, then three main storeys with residential accommodation and two attic storeys.
 The whole is faced in Portland stone, and is designed in a Neoclassical style.
 Bridget Cherry, in her 2002 revision to the London 3: North West volume of the Pevsner Buildings of England series, describes it as "a stately classical pile, the grandest of [the] mansion flats" in the area.

-The building holds four Blue and other commemorative plaques, celebrating its occupants and history.
-Chiltern Court is not listed by Historic England, the listing for the Grade II* Baker Street Station specifically excluding the court.
+The building holds four Blue and other commemorative plaques, commemorating its occupants and history.
+Chiltern Court is not listed by Historic England, the listing for the Grade II* Baker Street Station specifically excluding the Court.